Biblical Agency… What’s That?

 Jesus Said “I Am a Man”

 Jesus claimed to be a man.
 “I am a man who has told you the truth that I heard from God, but now you want to kill me.”
 (John 8:40) He told the truth when He said He was a man and He told the truth when He declared that His accusers wanted to kill Him.
 Jesus was born into the world like all men, but God is eternal and was never born.
 Christ was tempted like all men, but God cannot be tempted.
 Finally, Jesus died like all men but God cannot die.
-It’s clear in the scripture that Jesus claimed to be Christ, the Son of God, but he never claimed to be God Himself.
+It’s clear in the scripture that Jesus claimed to be the Christ, the Son of God, but He never claimed to be God Himself.
 The question we ask is this: Was Jesus God or was He a man?

 By One Man’s Obedience

 The Apostle Peter preached on the day of Pentecost and called Jesus “a man approved of God among you.”
 (Acts 2:22) The Apostle Paul declared “There is one God and one Mediator between God and men, the man Christ Jesus.”
 (I Timothy 2:5) In another place the Bible declares “By one man’s (Adam’s) disobedience many were made sinners, so by one man’s obedience many will be made righteous.”
 (Romans 5:19) It isn’t controversial to say that Jesus was a man, it is simply Biblical.
 What is truly controversial and unbiblical is the claim that Jesus was God!
 The overwhelming testimony of scripture is that Jesus was a man.
 He was one of us.
 The fact that Christ spoke and acted as only God could speak and act is easily explained by the doctrine of Biblical Agency.
+(See our post “Biblical Agency… What’s That?”)

 No Man Has Seen God at Any Time